 Student employment opportunities are available through the Human Resources office.

-During the fall and spring semesters, the CDC coordinates on-campus recruiting visits with employers who hire students for full-time and part-time summer jobs and internships.
+During the fall and spring semesters, the CCC coordinates on-campus recruiting visits with employers who hire students for full-time and part-time summer jobs and internships.

 Is there help writing a résumé and cover letter?

-The CDC provides assistance with resume and cover letter writing either during drop-in hours with career peers or graduate assistants or by appointment with a Career Advisor.
-Students may submit documents online through their Raven CareerLink (RCL) account for review by a CDC staff person as well.
+The CCC provides assistance with resume and cover letter writing either during drop-in hours with career peers or graduate assistants or by appointment with a Career Advisor.
+Students may submit documents online through their Raven CareerLink (RCL) account for review by a CCC staff person as well.

 What preparation is there before going to a job interview?